Diversity & Inclusion

-John D. Rayis represents clients on a wide range of tax matters, including complex partnership transactions, real estate investment trusts (REITs), debt offerings and restructurings, mergers and acquisitions, entertainment joint ventures and financings, Section 1031 like-kind exchanges, project financings, sale/leaseback transactions and tax-exempt financings.
-He advises clients on foreign investments in the United States involving the Foreign Investment Real Property Tax Act (FIRPTA) and issues involving tax-exempt organizations.
+John Rayis represents clients on a wide range of tax matters, including complex corporate and partnership transactions, mergers and acquisitions, REITs, debt offerings and restructurings, joint ventures and financings, Section 1031 like-kind exchanges, project financings, sale/leaseback transactions and tax-exempt financings.
+He also advises clients on foreign investments.

 LL.M., University of Michigan, 1980